 The damper is the lever on the side of the flywheel housing, or fan cage, that controls how much air flows into the cage.
-The fan cages on our later indoor rowers (Models C, D, and E), are numbered so you can set the damper lever to a particular value from 1–10, indicating how much air is drawn into the cage on each stroke:
+The fan cages on our later indoor rowers (Model C and later), are numbered so you can set the damper lever to a particular value from 1–10, indicating how much air is drawn into the cage on each stroke:

 - Higher damper settings allow more air into the flywheel housing.
 The more air, the more work it takes to spin the flywheel against the air.
 More air also slows the flywheel down faster on the recovery, requiring more work to accelerate it on the next stroke.

 - Lower damper settings allow less air into the flywheel housing, making it easier to spin the flywheel.

 Damper setting is similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance.
 A lower damper setting on the indoor rower is comparable to easier gears on a bike.